 Cecil Hotel’s Dark History

-Built in the 1920s to cater to “businessmen to come into town and spend a night or two”, Cecil Hotel was quickly upstaged by more glamorous hotels.
-Located near the infamous Skid Row area, the hotel began renting rooms on a long-term basis for cheap prices, a policy that attracted a shiftier crowd.
-The hotel’s reputation quickly went from “shifty” to “morbid” when it became notorious for numerous suicides and murders, as well as lodging famous serial killers.
+Located near the infamous Skid Row area, Cecil Hotel began renting rooms on a long-term basis for cheap prices, a policy that attracted a seedier crowd.
+The hotel’s reputation soon went from “seedy” to “morbid” when it became notorious for the great number of murders and suicides that occurred within its wall.
+The Hotel also became known for lodging famous serial killers.

 Now on death row, Ramirez, labeled “the Nightstalker”, was living at the Cecil Hotel in 1985, in a top floor room.
 He was charged 14 dollars a night.
 In a building filled with transients, he remained unnoticed as he stalked and killed his 13 female victims.
 Richard Schave, said “He was dumping his bloody clothes in the Dumpster, at the end of his evening and returned via the back entrance.”